MPMc-Git/McGitNotes/random-code/via.md

 #### Get Linux to detect it
 Chrome Event Log :: chrome://system/#device_event_log
 - SOLVED IT!
-Checked Chrome's Device-Log to get the device ID, then... sudo chmod a+rw hidraw7
+Checked Chrome's Device-Log to get the device ID (search for "hidraw"), then...
 BOOM!
+- `sudo chmod a+rw hidraw7`